BAMresearch/aRTist-handbook/source/modules-ctscan.rst

 .. hint::

-    For an improved view of the reconstruction result deactivate the solid or minimize the opacity (double-click on the number of the object to change the opacity: **Parameter Panel** → **Setup Panel** → **Display**).
+    For an improved view of the reconstruction result deactivate the part or minimize its opacity (**Parameter Panel** → **Setup** → **Assembly List**).

 .. _AdvancedSubsubsection:

 Advanced
 ^^^^^^^^

-By marking **Only selected objects** you can include chosen objects of your assembly in the CT simulation.
+By marking **Only selected objects** you can exclude parts from moving during CT simulation.
-That means the selected objects rotate and the others do not.
+This means that only the selected objects rotate and the others do not.

 .. note::